formsandflows/SPOT/README.md

 **SPOT** consists of several canvas apps (Microsoft Power Apps) and many cloud flows (Microsoft Power Automate).

+If **SPOT** is useful to you, I would very much appreciate it if you bought me a coffee: [https://www.buymeacoffee.com/rickbakker](https://www.buymeacoffee.com/rickbakker) 👍

+And with that, I wish you a lot of fun creating your business solutions with the Microsoft Power Platform and of course also with **SPOT** 😁👊

+Rick

 ## Canvas apps (Power Apps)
 * SPOT - Definition
 ![SPOT - Definition_1](https://github.com/formsandflows/SPOT/assets/35654198/0fb6cb5e-373f-4d4d-a83d-00d370007279)